-I imagined Ansel Adam’s process for scene planning.
-He would hike the area first, studying his subject from a variety of locations.
-He would view it from the left, right and straight on, from a ridge high above and the valley below, from up close and far away, in the morning, noon and evening light, under bright skies and storm clouds.
+I imagined Ansel Adams’ process for scene planning.
+He would hike the area first, studying his subject from various locations.
+He would view it from the left, right, and straight on, from a ridge high above and the valley below, from up close and far away, in the morning, noon, and evening light, under bright skies and storm clouds.
 I could see him sorting through these options until a clear image formed in his mind.

-In this way, I sought to emulate Ansel Adams mastery of visual scene planning in composing the scene in my novels.
+In this way, I sought to emulate Ansel Adams’s mastery of visual scene planning in composing my novels.
 Over time, I developed the scene planning process described below.

 Start with a basic concept

-But now, I plan my plots, sketching out each scene on slides using bullet points.
-Here’s a sample of a scene where an FBI Agent, Amanda, sees a news report where the target of her investigation, Andrew, reacts to the unveiling of a sculpture that depicts an angel impaling him with a sword
+But now, I plan my plots by sketching out each scene on slides using bullet points.
+Here’s a sample of a scene from my current novel.

 I start with a concept of what happens in the scene, but nothing is cast in concrete.
-I may choose to create a completely different scene that would serve the same purpose.
+When it comes time to write the scene, I may choose to implement it differently from my original plan.